xsobrietyx/expirable_map/README.md

-# expirable_map
+# Description
-Expirable map custom implementation
+Custom implementation of expirable map.
+Current implementation is based on HashMap.
+Current wrapper is not thread safe.